This topic is under construction for the 25.7 (July 2025) release. For the previous documentation of this feature, click here.

 Import

-• To import a folder archive, go to (Admin) > Folder > Management and click the Import tab.
+- To import a folder archive, go to > Folder > Management and click the Import tab.

 Import Folder From Local Source

-• Existing folder: select this option to bypass the step of exporting to an archive and directly import selected objects from an existing folder on the server.
-Note that this option does not support the import of specimen or dataset data from a study folder.
+- Existing folder: select this option to bypass the step of exporting to an archive and directly import the contents from an existing folder on the server.
+You can set up a "template" folder in advance and use this option to start new folders from that template.

 Import Folder from Server-Accessible Archive